aptos-labs/aptos-core/developer-docs-site/docs/basics/basics-accounts.md

 An Aptos account is referenced by an account address, which is a 16-byte value.
 The account address is derived from the initial public verification key(s) for that account.
 Specifically, the account address is the last 16-bytes of the SHA-3 256 cryptographic hash of the initial public verification key(s) concatenated with a signature scheme identifier byte.
 The Aptos Blockchain supports two signature schemes: [Ed25519](/reference/glossary#ed25519) and MultiEd25519 (for multi-signature transactions).
 The account's private key is necessary for signing transactions.

-Each account also stores a `sequence_number`, which represents the next transaaction sequence number to prevent replay attacks of transactions.
+Each account also stores a `sequence_number`, which represents the next transaction sequence number to prevent replay attacks of transactions.
 This is initialized to `0` at account creation time.

 ## Authentication Keys